fulopl/cheese-terminator/README.md

-# Cheese Terminator in the Dungeon - a Java/JavaFX sokoban-type offline game
+# Cheese Terminator in the Dungeon - a Java/JavaFX sokoban type offline game

 <!-- TABLE OF CONTENTS -->
 <details>